-Cyclists are not allowed to cross the bridge, but their bicycles can be carried by bridge transport services for free.
+Cyclists are not allowed to cross the bridge or go through the tunnel, but their bicycles can be carried by bridge transport services for free.

 How do I pay to cross the Dartford Crossing?

-- Phone: 0300 300 0120
+- Phone - Dartford Crossing phone number: 0300 300 0120

 - Textphone: 18001 0300 300 0120